aster2024/SPRM/README.md

 <img src="figs/main_exp.png" width="800px">

-It is noteworthy that our implicit PRM (DPO) achieves overall best performance, surpassing the previous SOTA of this backbone.
+It is noteworthy that our implicit PRM (DPO) achieves the overall best performance, surpassing the previous SOTA of this backbone.
 Our implicit PRM (CE) also outperforms all baselines except RLHFlow-8B-Mistral-Data and RLHFlow-8B-DS-Data.
 This indicates the potential in empowering real-world applications where pairwise data is hard to collect.

 ## Our Implicit PRMs reduce the overhead of data collection and training by 38.8×